 Homemade apple cider is a fantastic drink recipe that is made from fresh apples, oranges, and fall spices.
 You can serve it hot or cold!

 This recipe is best when a neighbor or friend gives you a big box of apples from their apple trees.
-When that happens, I will almost always make this cider or homemade applesauce or a delicious apple pie.

 Hot apple cider is everyone's fall favorite.
 I mean, what's not to love about the wonderful aroma of apples with citrus, not to mention cinnamon, cloves, and star anise.